 - Deploy each service independently in its own Docker container.
 Combined with fine-grained permissions to read and write application state, your whole installation is more secure.
 Even if a service is compromised, the damage is contained within a single container plus part of the application state.

-Proxies handle user requests, mapping cluster IDs that are passed in request URLs for the container to the actual cluster nodes.
-The association of cluster IDs to a container is stored in ZooKeeper, cached by the proxies.
-In the event of ZooKeeper downtime, the platform can still service the requests to existing clusters by using the cache.
+Proxies handle user requests, mapping deployment IDs that are passed in request URLs for the container to the actual Elasticsearch cluster nodes and other instances.
+The association of deployment IDs to a container is stored in ZooKeeper, cached by the proxies.
+In the event of ZooKeeper downtime, the platform can still service the requests to existing deployments by using the cache.

 Proxies help with no-downtime scaling and upgrades.
 Before performing an upgrade, a snapshot is taken, and then new nodes with a new configuration or a new quota are spun up.
 The data is migrated to the new nodes using standard Elasticsearch features.
 When the migration is complete, a proxy switches the traffic to the new nodes and disconnects the old ones.